 Chamomile is an herb derived from the daisy-like flowers of the Asteraceae plant family.
 It contains apigenin, which is a sleep-promoting antioxidant.
+Chamomile boasts many other benefits, but sleep is the most popular.

-Shop our teas that contain chamomile
+Shop our teas that contain chamomile:

 Some sleep studies show that lavender aromatherapy may help with insomnia.
 Infusing it in your tea may help calm and soothe you for bedtime.